The thermal springs that lead into the swimming pool at the

 very picturesque and varied.
 The highest mountain in Slovenia,

-Triglav, after which the park was named, lies in its center.
+Triglav, after which the park was named, lies in its centre.
 From

 Triglav, deep and sharply cut valleys, mainly of glacial origin,